Anfernee Jennings

-Anfernee Jennings (born May 1, 1997) is an American professional football linebacker for the New England Patriots of the National Football League (NFL).
-He played college football for the Alabama Crimson Tide and was selected in the third round of the 2020 NFL draft by the Patriots.
+Anfernee Jennings (born May 1, 1997) is an American professional football linebacker for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected in the third round of the 2020 NFL draft by the New England Patriots.

 Early life

 Jennings grew up in Dadeville, Alabama, and attended Dadeville High School, where he played defensive end and tight end for the Tigers.
 He made 171 tackles with seven sacks in his junior season and was named honorable mention Super All-State by AL.com.
 As a senior, Jennings was named first-team 4A All-State and the 4A Lineman of the Year after posting 170 tackles with 88 solo stops, 14 sacks, nine pass breakups and two forced fumbles.
 Rated a four-star recruit, Jennings committed to play college football at Alabama over offers from Arkansas, Arizona State, Georgia, Mississippi State and Nebraska.